-Today, Cyrulnik is known for vulgarizing the notion of Resilience.
+Today, Cyrulnik is known for vulgarising the notion and concept of Resilience.
 And wtf is that now, says you.
-To put it simply: how to resume a form of self-development after a “psychological death” i.e a trauma.
+To put it simply: how to resume a form of self-development after a “psychological death” i.e a traumatism.

 The notion of psychological trauma is youngish, it dates from the 19th century.
 And believe it or not, the birth of the non-Freudian definition of trauma really happened after the Vietnam war.

 In 1975, the veterans are reintegrating society, exhausted, traumatised, they are considered as “cowards” if they show an ounce of emotion: they are slapped in the face, send to prison, ghettoised and generally treated like shit.
 The suicide rate is alarming.
 The Feminist movement and particularly Joan Baez began to shed some light on the mistreatment of the Vietnam veterans.
 On the other side of the Atlantic, John Bowlby, Cyrulnik’s “master and inspiration” has been making waves since the beginning of the 50’s, post WWII, with his works on the link between attachment and emotional resilience.
 But we’ll get back to that.